What to Wear to Jury Duty 2026: Complete Dress Code Guide

 State and Local Court Dress Code

-State and county courts are generally more relaxed, but they still expect you to look presentable.
-Maryland Courts asks jurors not to wear "jeans, t-shirts, shorts, gym clothes, tank tops, or half shirts."
-Nashville's jury duty website requests "neat and clean" attire appropriate for a professional setting.
+State and county courts are usually more relaxed, but they still expect you to look presentable.
+Maryland Courts ask jurors to avoid "jeans, t-shirts, shorts, gym clothes, tank tops, or half shirts."
+Nashville's jury duty website requests "neat and clean" attire suitable for a professional setting.

 Safe state and local court outfits: